dbxmcf/hsp70_actin/README.md

 ### Number of MPI processes

-In order to achieve a good load balancing, the number of line chunks `C` is currently limited to an even number greater than 2 (using two chunks is computationally meaningless), so the possible values for `C` can only be
+In order to achieve a good load balancing, the number of line chunks `C` is currently limited to even numbers (using two chunks is still acceptable), so the possible values for `C` can only be

-4, 6, 8, 10,...,
+2, 4, 6, 8, 10,...,

 Correspondingly, the number of MPI processes \<NPROCS> we can use is based on below equation: